Knowledge-Graph-Hub/kg-cookiecutter/README.md

 # kg-chat (optional package)

-The cookiecutter also includes [`kg-chat`](https://github.com/Knowledge-Graph-Hub/kg-chat) and all CLI commands run the same.
+The cookiecutter also includes [`kg-chat`](https://github.com/Knowledge-Graph-Hub/kg-chat) as an optional dependency and all CLI commands run the same.

 ## Requirements